ava-labs/avalanchego/vms/platformvm/warp/README.md

 A blockchain on Avalanche sends an Avalanche Warp Message by coming to agreement on the message that every validator should be willing to sign.
 As an example, the VM of a blockchain may define that once a block is accepted, the VM should be willing to sign a message including the block hash in the payload to attest to any other Subnet that the block was accepted.
 The contents of the payload, how to aggregate the signature (VM-to-VM communication, off-chain relayer, etc.), is left to the VM.

-Once the validator set of a blockchain is willing to sign the message M, an aggregator performs the following process:
+Once the validator set of a blockchain is willing to sign an arbitrary message `M`, an aggregator performs the following process:

-1. Gather signatures of the message M from N validators (where the N validators meet the required threshold of stake on the destination chain)
+1. Gather signatures of the message `M` from `N` validators (where the `N` validators meet the required threshold of stake on the destination chain)
-2. Aggregate the N signatures into a multi-signature
+2. Aggregate the `N` signatures into a multi-signature
 3. Look up the canonical validator set at the P-Chain height where the message will be verified
-4. Encode the selection of the N validators included in the signature in a bitset
+4. Encode the selection of the `N` validators included in the signature in a bitset
-5. Construct the Signed Message from the aggregate signature, bitset, and unsigned message
+5. Construct the signed message from the aggregate signature, bitset, and original unsigned message

 ## Verifying / Receiving an Avalanche Warp Message

 Avalanache Warp Messages are verified within the context of a specific P-Chain height included in the [ProposerVM](../../proposervm/README.md)'s header.
-The P-Chain height is provided as context to the wrapped VM when verifying the VM's internal blocks (implemented by the optional interface [WithVerifyContext](../../../snow/engine/snowman/block/block_context_vm.go)).
+The P-Chain height is provided as context to the underlying VM when verifying the underlying VM's blocks (implemented by the optional interface [WithVerifyContext](../../../snow/engine/snowman/block/block_context_vm.go)).

-To verify the message, the wrapped VM utilizes this Warp package to perform the following steps:
+To verify the message, the underlying VM utilizes this `warp` package to perform the following steps:

 1. Lookup the canonical validator set of the Subnet sending the message at the P-Chain height
 2. Filter the canonical validator set to only the validators claimed by the signature
-3. Verify the weight of the included validators meets the required threshold (threshold defined by the receiving VM)
+3. Verify the weight of the included validators meets the required threshold defined by the receiving VM
 4. Aggregate the public keys of the claimed validators into a single aggregate public key
 5. Verify the aggregate signature of the unsigned message against the aggregate public key